sadsalat/Orignal-Homigrad/README.md

 # Original-Homigrad
 # _You've been waiting.
 We did it._
-From now on the “Homigrad” gamemode is now open source for everyone.
+From now on the “Homigrad” gamemode is open source for everyone.

 Contributors: Sadsalat, Useless and Mr. Point